 Available in Morden and Winkler

-Christine is new to Pembina Counselling Centre and a recent graduate of Providence Theological Seminary.
+Christine has been counselling at Pembina Counselling Centre since 2018.
 She holds a Masters degree in Counselling.
 Christine is a wife and mother of four, who has made her home in this community for more than twenty years.

 As a teenager and young adult, Christine had always felt pulled in the direction of the social sciences and imagined that one day she would become a trained helper and person who encourages.
 Throughout her life, Christine has often found herself on the receiving end of other people’s personal stories.
 It is these experiences and Christine’s love for people that have developed into her passion for accompanying others as they work through life’s challenges.
 Christine has been described as a good listener, who is kind, caring, and non-judgemental.